Petrophile anceps

-Petrophile anceps is a species of flowering plant in the family Proteaceae and is endemic to a restricted part of southwestern Western Australia.
+Petrophile anceps is a species of flowering plant in the family Proteaceae and is endemic to a restricted part of the south-west of Western Australia.
 It is a shrub with sharply-pointed, linear leaves and oval heads of hairy yellow flowers.

 Description

 Petrophile acicularis is a shrub that typically grows to a height of 0.5–1 m and has glabrous branchlets and leaves.
 The leaves are linear, 60–110 mm long and 2–3 mm wide with a sharply-pointed tip.
 The flowers are arranged in sessile, oval heads about 15 mm long, sometimes in clusters, with many pointed involucral bracts at the base.
 The flowers are about 15 mm long, yellow and hairy.
 Flowering occurs from September to October and the fruit is a nut, fused with others in a conical head about 25 mm long.

 Taxonomy

 Petrophile acicularis was first formally described in 1830 by Robert Brown in the Supplementum to his Prodromus Florae Novae Hollandiae et Insulae Van Diemen from material collected by William Baxter at King George's Sound.
 The specific epithet (anceps) means "double", referring to the panicle.